radthoc/discount-calculator/README.md

 Also, another wrong assumption I'll have to live with is the price and discount calculation for the small shipments.

 Here is the process that I followed:
-- Read a text file, parse it and return an iterator & test √
+- Read a text file, parse it and return an iterator & tests √
 - Discount rules & tests √
-- Change discount rules to rules per shipment or rules that needed some state √
+- Change discount rules to rules to apply per shipment order or rules that needed some state √
 - Discount calculator √
 - Input validator √
 - Console command (*php artisan command:discount-calculator input.txt*) √
 - Dockerize √
 - Fix coding style √

+**Todo:**
-- Clean the framework from unnecesary files
+- Clean the framework unnecesary files

 ## Instructions